PennLINC/ModelArray/README.md

     effects in lifespan data. `ModelArray` is also extensible to diverse models available in R;
 - Scalable for large-scale datasets;
-- Compatible with fixel-wise data and voxel-wise data.
+- Compatible with fixel-wise data, voxel-wise data, and greyordinate-wise data.

 Please cite our [NeuroImage
 paper](https://doi.org/10.1016/j.neuroimage.2023.120037) if you use